-We next asked whether spontaneous [DA]{ex} events could be subject to volitional control.
-To address this, we designed an experiment with three sequential epochs: baseline (day 1), feedback "ON" (days 2 and 3), and feedback "OFF" (day 4).
-To determine the baseline [DA]{ex}, we performed open-loop measurements with naive mice.
-These measurements are identical to the assay of spontaneous events (Figure 1A) but with the addition of a dry lick port (Figure 2A).
-In the feedback ON epoch, we introduced a closed-loop system for reinforcement training.^{22,23} The mouse now received a sucrose-water drop reward through the lick port if there was an increase in [DA]{ex} above a threshold case algorithm,24 analogous to a progressive ratio in classical conditioning, that was based on the $[DA]{ex}$ level in the feedback loop.
-Increases in $[DA]{ex}$ triggered a progressively higher threshold for reward, while the threshold was gradually lowered if $[DA]{ex}$ was unchanged or decreased.
+concentration; the determination was evaluated every 0.25 s (Figure 2A).
+Importantly, there was no external cue; mice were simply rewarded for elevations in cortical [DA]{ex}.
+To motivate mice to actively increase the peak level of [DA]{ex}, we incorporated an adaptive staircase algorithm, 24 analogous to a progressive ratio in classical conditioning, that was based on the [DA]{ex} level in the feedback loop.
+Increases in [DA]{ex} triggered a progressively higher threshold for reward, while the threshold was gradually lowered if [DA]{ex} was unchanged or decreased.
 In the feedback OFF epoch on day 4, the reward was omitted.
 Additional epochs of feedback ON and OFF were performed in a subset of mice.